 If you are thinking about painting an MDF (to add more sheen and attractive gloss) all you will need is a specifically made MDF primer, a sealer, and Duco paint.

 What is Duco Paint?

 Simply put, Duco paint is a premium quality air drying paint that is used as a finishing coat over wooden furniture during its making process.

-The paint is popular for its high gloss matte finish which makes it ideal for wood surfaces as well as metals.
+Popular for its high gloss matte finish, the paint is usually made with lacquer which makes it ideal for wood surfaces as well as metals.

 In its initial days, Duco paint was predominantly used in the automobile industry for giving a glossy or matte finish.

-But it got replaced by PU paint later and as a result, Duco paint gained its prominence among the household.
+But it got replaced by PU paint (made with polyurethane) later, and as a result, Duco paint gained prominence in the household.

 Over time, it became the most sought-after air-dry paint for interior and wooden decoration with a creative touch.

-Today Duco is widely used to paint MDF, plywood, automobiles body, metal sheets, MS angles to name a few.
+Today Duco is widely used to paint MDF, plywood, automobiles body, metal sheets, and MS angles, to name a few.